-- (1) Total loans net of loan fees and costs do not include loans held for sale of \$14.8 million, \$22.9 million, \$8.1 million, \$19.9 million, and \$0 million at December 31, 2018, 2017, 2016, 2015, and 2014 respectively. - (2) We calculate book value per share as total shareholders' equity less preferred stock (liquidation preference), at the end of the relevant period divided by the outstanding number of shares of our common stock at the end of the relevant period. - (3) Efficiency ratio is non-interest expense, less intangible amortization, divided by net interest income plus non-interest income.
-See our reconciliation of non-GAAP financial measures to their most directly comparable GAAP financial measures under the caption "Non-GAAP Reconciliation and Management Explanation of Non-GAAP Financial Measures." - (4) Tangible common equity is a non-GAAP financial measure.
-We calculate tangible common equity as total shareholders' equity less preferred stock (liquidation preference), goodwill and other intangible assets, net, and tangible assets are total assets less goodwill and other intangible assets, net.
-See our reconciliation of non-GAAP financial measures to their most directly comparable GAAP financial measures under the caption "Non-GAAP Reconciliation and Management Explanation of Non-GAAP Financial Measures." - (5) Tangible common equity ratio is a non-GAAP financial measure.
+(1) Total loans net of loan fees and costs do not include mortgage loans held for sale of \$48.3 million, \$14.8 million, \$22.9 million, \$8.1 million, and \$19.9 million at December 31, 2019, 2018, 2017, 2016 and 2015, respectively.

+- (2) We calculate book value per share as total shareholders' equity less preferred stock (liquidation preference), at the end of the relevant period divided by the outstanding number of shares of our common stock at the end of the relevant period - (3) Efficiency ratio is a non-GAAP financial measure.
+Efficiency ratio is non-interest expense, less intangible amortization and impairment, divided by net interest income (which is pre-provision), plus non-interest income after adjustments for gains on the sale of securities and assets.
+See our reconciliation of non-GAAP financial measures to their most directly comparable GAAP financial measures under the caption "GAAP Reconciliation and Management Explanation of Non-GAAP Financial Measures." - (4) Tangible common equity is a non-GAAP financial measure.
+We calculate tangible common equity as total shareholders' equity, less preferred stock (liquidation preference), goodwill, intangibles held for sale and other intangible assets, net of accumulated amortization.
+See our reconciliation of non-GAAP financial measures to their most directly comparable GAAP financial measures under the caption "GAAP Reconciliation and Management Explanation of Non-GAAP Financial Measures." - (5) Tangible common equity ratio is a non-GAAP financial measure.
 We calculate the tangible common equity ratio as tangible common equity divided by total assets less goodwill and other intangible assets, net.
-See our reconciliation of non-GAAP financial measures to their most directly comparable GAAP financial measures under the caption "Non-GAAP Reconciliation and Management Explanation of Non-GAAP financial Measures." - (6) Tangible book value per common share is a non-GAAP financial measure.
+See our reconciliation of non-GAAP financial measures to their most directly comparable GAAP financial measures under the caption "GAAP Reconciliation and Management Explanation of Non-GAAP Financial Measures." - (6) Tangible book value per common share is a non-GAAP financial measure.
 We calculate tangible book value per common share as tangible common equity divided by common shares outstanding.
-See our reconciliation of non-GAAP financial measures to their most directly comparable GAAP financial measures under the caption "Non-GAAP Reconciliation and Management Explanation of Non-GAAP Financial Measures." - (7) Return on tangible common equity is a non-GAAP financial measure.
-We calculate return on tangible common equity as net income available to common shareholders (net income less dividends paid on preferred stock) divided by tangible common equity.
-See our reconciliation of non-GAAP financial measures to their most directly comparable GAAP financial measures under the caption "Non-GAAP return conciliation and Management Explanation of Non-GAAP financial Measures."
+See our reconciliation of non-GAAP financial measures to their most directly comparable GAAP financial measures under the caption "GAAP Reconciliation and Management Explanation of Non-GAAP Financial Measures." - (7) Return on tangible common equity is a non-GAAP financial measure.
+We calculate return on tangible common equity as net income (loss) available to common shareholders (net income (loss) less dividends paid on preferred stock) divided by tangible common equity.
+See our reconciliation of non-GAAP financial measures to their most directly comparable GAAP financial measures under the caption "GAAP Reconciliation and Management Explanation of Non-GAAP Financial Measures."